Georgia profile - Leaders

 He came to power after the 2003 Rose Revolution and rammed through reforms to combat corruption, renovate infrastructure and kick-start a sickly economy.

-Several figures close to Saakashvili, including a former prime minister, have been arrested and charged with a variety of crimes.
+Several figures close to Mr Saakashvili, including a former prime minister, have been arrested and charged with a variety of crimes.
+The former president himself has taken Ukrainian citizenship and now briefly served as governor of that country's Odessa Region.

 Critics - including EU politicians - say this is a targeted campaign against allies of the former president.
 Defenders say it is a justified reckoning with the misdemeanours of the former government.

 Prime Minister: Giorgi Kvirikashvili